chemicalweaponsresearch/thermal_fogger/_book/51-universities.md

 #### February 21 1969 {- #BerkeleyCA1969_02_21}

-A year after using the fogger on a protest held in solidarity with the Chicago Protest](#ChicagoIL1968_08_26), police in Berkeley again deployed a fogger to clear demonstrators including striking students from outside a University Regents and Sproul Hall plaza on the University of California campus.
+A year after [using the fogger on a protest held in solidarity with the Chicago Protest](#ChicagoIL1968_08_26), police in Berkeley again deployed a fogger to clear demonstrators including striking students from outside a University Regents and Sproul Hall plaza on the University of California campus.

 <br>